-Notice of Annual Meeting of Stockholders To Be Held May 23, 2018
+Notice of Annual Meeting of Stockholders To Be Held May 25, 2021

-NOTICE IS HEREBY GIVEN that the 2018 Annual Meeting of the Stockholders of Perficient, Inc. ("Perficient" or the "Company") will be held at 555 Maryville University Dr., Suite 600, Saint Louis, Missouri, 63141, on May 23, 2018 at 9:00 a.m. local time, for the following purposes:
+NOTICE IS HEREBY GIVEN that the 2021 Annual Meeting of the Stockholders of Perficient, Inc. ("Perficient" or the "Company") will be held at 555 Maryville University Dr., Suite 600, Saint Louis, Missouri, 63141, on May 25, 2021 at 10:00 a.m. local time, for the following purposes:

-1. To elect six directors to hold office for a term of one year or until their successors have been duly elected and qualified;

-2. To approve, on an advisory basis, a resolution relating to the 2017 compensation of the named executive officers as disclosed in the accompanying Proxy Statement;

-3. To ratify KPMG LLP as the Company's independent registered public accounting firm for the 2018 fiscal year; and

-4. To transact such other business as may properly come before the meeting or any adjournment thereof.
+- 1. To elect six directors to hold office for a term of one year or until their successors have been duly elected and qualified; - 2.
+To approve, on an advisory basis, a resolution relating to the 2020 compensation of the named executive officers as disclosed in the accompanying Proxy Statement: - 3.
+To ratify KPMG LLP as the Company's independent registered public accounting firm for the 2021 fiscal year; and - 4.
+To transact such other business as may properly come before the meeting or any adjournment thereof.

-The Board of Directors of Perficient has fixed the close of business on March 26, 2018 as the record date for the determination of Company stockholders entitled to notice of, and to vote at, the 2018 Annual Meeting.
-Only holders of record of Perficient common stock at the close of business on that date will be entitled to notice of, and to vote at, the 2018 Annual Meeting or any adjournments or postponements thereof.
-A list of stockholders entitled to vote at the 2018 Annual Meeting will be available for inspection at 555 Maryville University Dr., Suite 600, Saint Louis, Missouri, 63141, during ordinary business hours for the ten-day period prior to the 2018 Annual Meeting.
+The Board of Directors of Perficient has fixed the close of business on March 29, 2021 as the record date for the determination of Company stockholders entitled to notice of, and to vote at, the 2021 Annual Meeting.
+Only holders of record of Perficient common stock at the close of business on that date will be entitled to notice of, and to vote at, the 2021 Annual Meeting or any adjournments or postponements thereof.
+A list of stockholders entitled to vote at the 2021 Annual Meeting will be available for inspection at 555 Maryville University Dr., Suite 600, Saint Louis, Missouri, 63141, during ordinary business hours for the ten-day period prior to the 2021 Annual Meeting.
+Stockholders attending the Meeting in person will be required to comply with any and all COVID-19 health and safety protocols required by state and local law, in addition to any such protocols that the Company may implement to protect the health and safety of those in attendance.

-Your attention is directed to the accompanying Proxy Statement for further information regarding each proposal to be made at the 2018 Annual Meeting.
+Your attention is directed to the accompanying Proxy Statement for further information regarding each proposal to be made at the 2021 Annual Meeting.

-Whether or not you plan to attend the 2018 Annual Meeting, you are asked to complete, sign, and date a proxy and return it promptly by mail or, alternatively, to vote your proxy by telephone or the Internet according to the instructions on your proxy card.
-You may revoke your proxy at any time prior to the 2018 Annual Meeting.
-If you decide to attend the 2018 Annual Meeting and wish to change your proxy vote, you may do so automatically by voting in person at the 2018 Annual Meeting.
+Whether or not you plan to attend the 2021 Annual Meeting, you are asked to complete, sign, and date a proxy and return it promptly by mail or, alternatively, to vote your proxy by telephone or the Internet according to the instructions on your proxy card.
+You may revoke your proxy at any time prior to the 2021 Annual Meeting.
+If you decide to attend the 2021 Annual Meeting and wish to change your proxy vote, you may do so automatically by voting in person at the 2021 Annual Meeting.

-Important Notice Regarding the Availability of Proxy Materials for the Annual Meeting of Stockholders to be held on May 23, 2018.
+Important Notice Regarding the Availability of Proxy Materials for the Annual Meeting of Stockholders to be held on May 25, 2021.

-The Proxy Statement and the Annual Report on Form 10-K are available at www.proxyvote.com and at www.perficient.com under the heading "Investor Relations" and then "SEC Filings."
+The Proxy Statement and the Annual Report on Form 10-K are available at www.perficient.com under the heading "Investor Relations" and then "SEC Filings."